Gaavr/DYM/README.md

 # DYM (Dominate Your Mind)

 Minimalistic iOS app for quick motivation reset.
 DYM shows motivational posters designed to help you refocus, regain discipline, and break procrastination loops in seconds.
+The idea behind the app is simple: sometimes you don't need a complex productivity system — you just need a strong visual trigger that instantly brings your focus back.

-Built as an independent SwiftUI project to demonstrate modern iOS development practices.
+Built as my first independent iOS project while learning SwiftUI.

 ---